tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 Figure 33 – Check Boxes and Radio Buttons on Multiple Platforms

-All button objects in LiveCode are highly flexible and customizable.
+All button objects in xTalk are highly flexible and customizable.
 Common settings include the ability to show and hide the border or fill, and to display an icon.